walfaelschung/GDELT_flow/README.md

     finished_files =[]
     file_errors = []

-The following script loops through the urls and extracts all protest events in all countries, and filters these in a second step to only countries defined in the fipscodes-list.
+The following script loops through the URLs and extracts all protest events in all countries, and filters these in a second step to only countries defined in the fipscodes-list.
 As this might take a long time, we output the passed time at every 10,000 events and save the collected results in regular intervals.
-We need to unpack the zip-files to access the csv within.
+We need to unpack the zip files to access the CSV within.
 Note by "EventBaseCode" == 14, which contain protest events as defined in GDELTS CAMEO classification (http://data.gdeltproject.org/documentation/CAMEO.Manual.1.1b3.pdf).

     COUNT = 0
     start_time = time.time()